ritik-hue/ritik-hue/README.md

 <h1 align="center">Konnichiwa 👋, I'm Ritik Singh</h1>
-<h3 align="center">A student really passionate about the methods we can harness technology to make it our friend also data is my forte</h3>
+<h3 align="center">A student really passionate about the methods we can harness technology to make it our friend,also data is my forte</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ritik-hue" alt="ritik-hue" /></a> </p>